 Spirit of the Outback

 The Village successfully tendered to purchase the 1955 Spirit of Outback Club Diner Car from Queensland Rail with a financial grant approved on the 31 March 2016.

 The train carriage provided great excitement at the Village on the day of its arrival.
 It was quite amazing to see the precision of the vehicle that transported the carriage from Ipswich, a journey that took more than two hours.

 Almost "inch by inch" it made its way reversing in through the "bottom" gate near the AMRSQ buildings, and slowly backed its way into the Village and waited while another heavy lifting machine arrived to "cradle" the carriage off the transport onto the new rails at its new home.
 No damage was done to trees or buildings - a credit to all teams involved.
 The carriage is now in place beside the smaller train track.

 Work on the Spirit of Outback Club Diner Car is still progressing in a staged process.
 Once the modifications completed, it will come alive as an innovative feature in the Village, with events such as Murder Mystery Evenings and Murder on the Orient Express style events, and much more.

 When the roof was fitted to the super structure, stage four became complete.
-Behind the scenes, many hours of spray painting eighty roof purlins took place before installation of the roof.
+Behind the scenes, many hours of spray painting of the eighty roof purlins took place before installation of the roof could happen.